Wednesday, 29 July 2009

 THE MUTINY

 The picture above appears on the front cover of a book titled ‘The Kinmel Park Camp Riots 1919’ by Julian Putkowski published by Flintshire Historical Society in 1989.
-The book is a detailed study of events surrounding thousands of Canadian soldiers at Kinmel Camp; they had been fighting in the Great War (World War One 1914-18).
+The book is a detailed study of events surrounding thousands of Canadian soldiers at Kinmel Camp; they had been fighting in the Great War (First World War 1914-18).
 The war was over and they were agitating to go home.

-The five soldiers, along with more than 80 of their comrades from
+The five soldiers, along with more than 80 of their comrades from the camp who died during a ‘flu epidemic, are buried at the Marble Church in Bodelwyddan.

-the camp who died during a ‘flu epidemic, are buried at the Marble Church in Bodelwyddan.
+The five soldiers, along with more than 80 of their comrades from the camp who died during a ‘flu epidemic, are buried at the Marble Church in Bodelwyddan.

-My thanks go to reader George Owen for reminding me about these events and sending an article that he wrote which was published in The Journal on 4 March 2009.
+My thanks to reader George Owen for reminding me about these events and sending an article that he wrote which was published in The Journal on 4 March 2009.

 Sunday, 12 July 2009